Featured Articles

 “It’s the knowledge base that you drive your decisions from, and the more experience you have with them, the more you use those bounds."

-There are plenty of ideas in the world where the best solution is a google form, website, or newsletter.
+There are plenty of ideas in the world where the best solution is a Google form, website, or newsletter.
 Product Hunt began as a newsletter in 2013 where a closely-knit community shared upcoming products.
 When the founder realized the potential, he created a more practical blueprint and built Product Hunt into what we know today.

 Keep in mind that you have to scale hundreds, thousands, even millions of people; your product needs to speak to them on a personal level.
 If someone is already committed to one app, they’re not going to use another app that displays identical features.
+Ultimately, the goal is to make users prefer your product over a competitor’s.

 PRIORITIES TO CONSIDER

-Information architecture helps create a better experience.
-It requires you to build and deliver your information where the user feels that their problem is solved— your product has given them the perfect amount of content they need.
 IA takes priority when building a good feature set, as it is more useful in growing inspiration for developers and designers.
 It will weed out superfluous bits of knowledge that can’t be beneficial to the user, but preserve the necessary details that will be.

 “Ask yourself: What is the user actually going to be able to see?
 What are they going to be able to do?"